 Yes, you have to put a lot of work into your own site!
 But in opposite to the time consuming unfocused shotgun strategy above, your work on your website sums up.
 Whatever post or page, whatever tutorial, video or podcast you create, will be saved in one place, forever.
 That place is your site.

 While your posts on Facebook group walls act like one hit wonders (lost forever after some few hours of presence), your own blog posts or pages will remain visible for both, your audience and crawling search engines.

-Each page or post of your site that get’s indexed in the search engines, has the potential to deliver you fresh visitors each and every day – for free.
+Each page or post on your site that gets indexed in the search engines, has the potential to deliver you fresh visitors each and every day – for free.

 Why do search engines send this organic traffic to your blog for free?